sushantagupta007/Tourism-Client/my-app/README.md

-Website: Trave Freind
+Project Title: Travel Freind

 Features:
-1. It has login system.
+1. It has a login system.
 2. Admin will be capable of handle booking in future
 3. Sevices are shown in the home page
 4. In addition to services, clients feedbacks are also given.